🎁Reward Hash

-Every time you boost your XP using the MaigaXBT Bot, youβre also triggering a provably fair on-chain reward mechanism: the Reward Hash.
+Every time you boost your XP using the MaigaXBT AI agent, you’re also triggering a provably fair on-chain reward mechanism: the Reward Hash.

 To generate these hashes, Maiga (via ThirdFi) developed a verifiably fair method called "Hash within Hash", which uses Ethereum's keccak256 hashing algorithm to combine several on-chain variables: